-Exercise Biology The Science of Exercise and Nutrition
+Exercise Biology - The Science of Exercise, Nutrition & building muscle

 Exercises To Correct Forward Head and Shoulder Posture

-BEGINNER | January 09 2010
+January 09 2010

 A forward head or shoulder posture is the most common posture seen among people.
-So what causes it, what are the benifts of correcting it and how to correct it.
+So what causes it, what are the benifts of correcting it, and how to correct it.

 Why people have a forward head posture?